Eric Brown (pilot): Post-war career

 As an RAE test pilot he was involved in the wartime Miles M.52 supersonic project, test flying a Spitfire fitted with the M.52's all moving tail, diving from high altitude to achieve high subsonic speeds.
 He was due to fly the M.52 in 1946, but this fell through when the project was cancelled.
 The all moving tail information, however, supplied upon instruction from the British government ostensibly as part of an information exchange with the Americans (although no information was ever received in return), allowed Bell to modify its XS-1 for true transsonic pitch controllability, in turn allowing Chuck Yeager to become the first man to exceed Mach 1 in 1947.

-If the Ministry of Supply had proceeded with Ralph Smith's V2-based Megaroc sub-orbital manned spacecraft, Brown would also have been the leading candidate for its projected 1949 first crewed spaceflight.
+If the Ministry of Supply had proceeded with Ralph Smith's V2-based Megaroc sub-orbital crewed spacecraft, Brown would also have been the leading candidate for its projected 1949 first crewed spaceflight.

 In a throwback to his days testing aircraft in high speed dives, while at the RAE, Brown performed similar testing of the Avro Tudor airliner.
 The requirement was to determine the safe limiting speed for the aircraft and to gather data on high-speed handling of large civil aircraft in preparation for a projected four-jet version of the Tudor.
 Flying from 32,000 ft, in a succession of dives to speeds initially to Mach 0.6, he succeeded in diving the Tudor up to Mach 0.7, an unusual figure for such a large piston-engined aeroplane, this figure being dictated by the pilot's discretion, as pulling the aircraft out of the dive had required the combined efforts of Brown and his second pilot.
 The Tudor was not a success.
 The planned jet version of the Tudor later became the Avro Ashton.

 The high-speed DH 108 VW120 that Brown flew.
 This aircraft later crashed, killing Brown's successor at the RAE, Sqn Ldr Stuart Muller-Rowland.